 Feedback and opinions received from shareholders and investors is shared at the Board of Directors, and incorporated into our planning for a sustainable level of business development and mid-to-long term enhancement of corporate value.

 7. Management of Insider Information and Fairness in Disclosure

-Advantest has defined internal rules for the prevention of insider trading, as explained in the sections of Advantest’s “Code of Conduct” related to management of material facts and executive buying and selling of shares.
-Moreover, our IR spokespersons are consistently prudent in avoiding the disclosure of material facts and other sensitive information in conversation or other venues for communication, where multiple personnel are typically present to check on one another.
+Advantest has defined internal rules for the prevention of insider trading, as explained in the sections of Advantest’s “Code of Conduct” related to management of material information and executive buying and selling of shares.
+Moreover, our IR spokespersons are consistently prudent in avoiding the disclosure of material information and other sensitive information in conversation or other venues for communication, where multiple personnel are typically present to check on one another.

 8. Quiet Periods

 To ensure fair disclosure of financial information, Advantest stipulates a quiet period that runs from the day after the closing of each quarter until earnings for that quarter are announced, to prevent information leaks and to maintain disclosure fairness.
 During this period, the Company refrains from answering inquiries about business performance and related matters.
 However, material information subject to disclosure rules will be disclosed in an appropriate and timely fashion, even during quiet periods.

 9. Analyst Reports

 Advantest will not evaluate or comment on any analyst reports concerning the Company.
 However, if a report contains factual errors relating to past events, those errors may be pointed out.

 10. Market Rumors